avaturn/pygltflib/README.md

 * dataclasses-json
 * pytest (optional)

+It requires python 3.6 and above because it uses dataclasses and all attributes are type hinted.

 ## About
 This is an unofficial library that tracks the [official file format](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md) for GLTF2.